sinaghadermarzi/XRRpred-predictor/README.md

 you can also look at the example file `example.fasta`

 ### Output
 the output (the csv resutls and the visualizations) is stored in the same directory as the input file.
-You can find an example output included in the repository (`example_results.tar.gz`)
+You can find an example output in the `example` folder together with the corresponding input.
-The output files will be